 The best oven is any one that holds a consistent temperature evenly for the entire baking process.
 There are few experienced clayers who will recommend Sculpey or Fimo baking in a small toaster oven, they’re too prone to temperature spikes.

 This Hamilton Beach ‘toaster oven’ workhorse has been very popular for a long time.
-And even though they've stopped making my beloved black and silver model, I find that reviews from the latest in 2019 show that the quality is still consistently good.
+They've been making this extra-capacity oven for years, and I find that reviews from the latest in 2021 show that the quality is still consistently good.

-The San Diego Polymer Clay Guild has purchased these for use at their wonderful annual retreat, Sandy Camp.
-For 4 days these ovens are used from dawn to almost midnight, sometimes longer.
+The San Diego Polymer Clay Guild purchased these for use at their wonderful annual retreat, Sandy Camp.
+For 4 days these ovens were used from dawn to almost midnight, sometimes longer.
 Ask me about my 1:00am baking and skunk adventure there!

 Heather Kenney, one of the guild's ‘Oven Queens’ says, “We like it because it stays a consistent temperature and several of our members use this exact model at home including myself."